 Back to basics

 The principles of liberal democracy have made the West powerful, but now the rules of entrepreneurship, self-responsibility, freedom of choice and individual fundamental rights are falling out of fashion.
 The justifications offered, such as solidarity, may sound good but are vague.
 However you slice it, there is no good rationale for discarding the golden principles of sustainable economic success.

 Not all is lost, fortunately, and the trend can be reversed.
 Europe now faces a historic opportunity to grab these fantastic emerging new technologies to strengthen its economic, ecological and political resilience and confront Asia’s authoritarian challenge with self-confidence.
 The continent is showing signs of returning vigor.
 The quality of life in Europe, envied by most of the world, has been improving further due to breathtaking advances in medicine, nutrition, communication and information technologies.
 Businesses on the continent are very attentive to the matters of ecology.
 Much more can be achieved if the economic sphere is given the freedom it needs to rev up its engine.

 Unleashing markets and entrepreneurship is the only way forward.
-Europe has the capital and brainpower.
+Europe should use its capital and brainpower as keys to success.
 All it needs is to trust that limiting government is the best way of achieving a liberal state – in the best, classic sense of the term.
 Modern markets are focused on sustainability in its economic, ecological and social sense.
 This model shows there is an alternative to the Chinese system.
 It is the best way to give the Western world the confidence and strength it needs to face the assertive Asian colossus.